He has a heart of gold that’s survived a heart attack and quadruple bypass surgery.

 Oregon Coast 12 years ago, where Byron continues to surf, and keeps busy with community service and consulting work.
 After a career as a maternity nurse, Marcia now enjoys crafts, painting acrylics and decorating dried gourds, and doting on their three dogs.

-Both Marcia and Byron rely on cardiologist Jeff Hsing, MD, and physician assistant Maggie Ebert at Samaritan Heart & Vascular Institute in Corvallis to keep their hearts healthy.
+Both Marcia and Byron rely on cardiologist Jeff Hsing, MD, and physician assistant Maggie Ebert at Samaritan Heart Center in Corvallis to keep their hearts healthy.
 Both have been treated here for irregular heartbeats.

 “Dr. Hsing is such a nice man,” Marcia said.
 “He explains things very well.”